BIZZLETONC/uiswap/README.md

 # UIswap!

-UIswap is a modern decentralized exchange (DEX) interface for swapping tokens on Ethereum and other EVM-compatible blockchains.
+UIswap is a modern, user-friendly decentralized exchange (DEX) interface for swapping tokens on Ethereum and other EVM-compatible blockchains.
 Built with Next.js and RainbowKit, UIswap provides a clean, intuitive user interface for token swapping.

 ## Features